sajinia/UVa-Online-Judge/README.md

 # UVa-Online-Judge
-All my accepted solutions of UVa Online Judge Problems
+All my accepted solutions to UVa Online Judge Problems